growthbook/examples/acme_donuts_rails/README.md

 ## Dependencies

-The rquired Ruby version is in `.ruby-version`.
+The required Ruby version is in `.ruby-version`.

 Install the dependencies: